Social Work (SOWK)

 Prerequisite(s): SOWK 7320.

-The course covers the etiologies, manifestations, nosology, and biopsychosocial interventions with depression and anxiety -the two most common complaints of clients in primary care and mental health service settings.
-Two general approaches serve as the epistemological foundation in the course: the Strengths Perspective and a coordinated holistic biopsychosocial approach that considers physiological, psychological, social, developmental, familial, cultural and environmental factors in both the assessment of and interventions with anxiety and depression.
-Students engage in active learning and practical case application of cognitive-behavioral, solution-focused, interdisciplinary case management, and comparative psychotherapy techniques.
-Accessing and evaluating the research literature using principles of Evidence Based Practice are integrated into examination of outcomes effectiveness of comparative clinical- community treatment approaches.
-Prerequisite(s): SOWK 7320.
+This course comprehensively explores the etiologies, manifestations, nosology, and biopsychosocial interventions associated with depression and anxiety—the predominant concerns presented by clients in primary care and mental health service settings.
+Guided by the epistemological foundations of the Strengths Perspective and a coordinated holistic biopsychosocial approach, the curriculum incorporates a nuanced consideration of physiological, psychological, social, developmental, familial, cultural, and environmental factors in both the assessment and intervention processes for anxiety and depression.
+Structured to promote active learning, the course encourages students to engage in practical case applications that span cognitive-behavioral, solution-focused, interdisciplinary case management, and comparative psychotherapy techniques.
+A focal point of the course involves accessing and evaluating research literature through the lens of Evidence-Based Practice, seamlessly integrating principles to scrutinize the outcomes and effectiveness of various clinical-community treatment approaches.

 Prerequisite(s): SOWK 7320.